kottans/typescript-basics/2. ecosystem/README.md

 1. Both TS and Flow use [language server protocol](https://github.com/Microsoft/language-server-protocol/)

 #### TODO
+- [ ] Find an article or video from guy from IDEA where he tells about their service in WebStorm
 - [ ] Write basic Language server plugin - https://github.com/microsoft/TypeScript/wiki/Writing-a-Language-Service-Plugin
 - [ ] Consider finding of interesting example of plugin - emojis, etc/